Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Introduction

-\Cref{thm:almostExactRecovery} is the first result showing that weak consistency can be achieved under general non-uniform HSBM as long as $\rho_n = \omega(1)$.
-Previously, \cite{Dumitriu2021PartialRA} achieved weak consistency when $1 \ll \rho_n \ll \log(n)$ only under a special case of model \ref{def:nonUniformHSBM}.
-Their results can't be generalized to the regime $\rho_n \gtrsim \log(n)$ since the theoretical guarantee of $\eta_n$ is no longer valid. \cite{Zhen2021CommunityDI} analyzed non-uniform hypergraph community detection by using hypergraph embedding and optimization algorithms and obtained weak consistency when $\rho_n \gtrsim \omega(\log n)$, a regime covered by our results.
-In \cite{Ke2020CommunityDF}, the authors studied the degree-corrected uniform HSBM by using a tensor power iteration method, and achieved weak consistency when the average degree is $\omega(\log^2 n)$, again covered by our results.
+\Cref{thm:known_weak_consistency} is the first result showing that weak consistency can be achieved under general non-uniform HSBM as long as $\rho_{N} = \omega(1)$.
+Previously, \cite{Dumitriu2025PartialRA} achieved weak consistency when $1 \ll \rho_{N} \ll \log(N)$, under a special case of model \ref{def:non_uniform_HSBM} .
+In \cite{Zhen2021CommunityDI}, weak consistency was achieved when $\rho_{N} \gtrsim \omega(\log N)$, a regime covered by our results.
+In \cite{Ke2020CommunityDF}, the authors studied the degree-corrected uniform HSBM by using a tensor power iteration method, and achieved weak consistency when the average degree is $\omega(\log^2(N))$, again covered by our results.
 A way to generalize their algorithm to non-uniform hypergraphs was discussed, but the theoretical analysis remains open.

-The setting in \cite{Ghoshdastidar2017ConsistencyOS} is most similar to our model \ref{def:nonUniformHSBM}, but it only achieved weak consistency when the minimum expected degree is at least of order $\log^2(n)$ without establishing a sharp threshold.
-Their algorithm can't be applied to the regime $\rho_n \lesssim \log(n)$ straightforwardly due to the lack of concentration for the normalized Laplacian because of the existence of isolated vertices.
-We were able to overcome this issue by focusing on the adjacency matrix.
-Similar to \cite{Feige2005SpectralTA, Le2017ConcentrationAR}, we regularized the adjacency matrix by zeroing out rows and columns of the adjacency matrix with large degrees (\Cref{alg:trimming}) and proved a concentration result for the regularized matrix down to the bounded expected degree regime (\Cref{thm:regularization}).
+The setting in \cite{Ghoshdastidar2017ConsistencyOS} is most similar to our model \ref{def:non_uniform_HSBM} , but it only achieved weak consistency when the minimum expected degree is of at least the order $\Omega(\log^2(N))$.
+Their algorithm cannot be applied to the regime $\rho_{N} \lesssim \log(N)$ due to the lack of concentration for the normalized Laplacian because of the existence of isolated vertices.
+We were able to overcome this issue by focusing on the adjacency matrix instead.
+Similar to \cite{Feige2005SpectralTA, Le2017ConcentrationAR}, we regularized the adjacency matrix by zeroing out rows and columns corresponding to vertices with large degree (\Cref{alg:trimming}) and proved a concentration result for the regularized matrix down to the bounded expected degree regime (\Cref{thm:regularization}).